 Import and export

-- You cannot stop a long-running operation.
+- You cannot stop a long-running Cloud SQL instance operation.

-In addition, you can perform only one import or export operation at a time for each instance.
+- You can perform only one import or export operation at a time for each instance.

 Other points to keep in mind when importing: